intelligenthack/intelligentcache/README.md

 );
 ```

+Take in account that when a `calculateValue` function returns a `null` value nothing is cached and a `null` value is returned back to the caller.

 # Upgrading from a previous version

 This package follows [semantic versioning](https://semver.org/), which means that upgrading to a higher MINOR or PATCH version should always work.
 Upgrading to a higher MAJOR version will require code changes.
 Make sure to read the release notes before upgrading.